-Environmental management software can help you monitor, measure, and report on the performance of your environmental management system.
+That's where environmental management systems software comes in.
+EMS software can help you monitor, measure, and report on the performance of your environmental management system.

 Environmental management software keeps track of your air, GHG, water, and waste data in one central location.
 It allows you to automate reminders, perform day-to-day tracking tasks, and create reports to show managers the “big picture”.